Optometry Vs Physiotherapy: Scopes & Salary

 Choose Takshashila University for your undergraduate degree!

-Takshashila University offers 64+ courses, combining undergraduate, postgraduate and doctoral degrees.
+Takshashila University offers 64+ courses, combining undergraduate, postgraduate, and doctoral degrees.

 With its emphasis on practical skills and research-oriented learning, Takshashila will help you gain a strong foundation for a successful career in either field.
 The university also facilitates international study opportunities and collaborations to provide a global experience.